shashikant231/Travelog-/README.md

  Install a code editor\
  [vs-code](https://code.visualstudio.com/) \
- There are a lot of different editors and it largely boils down to personal preference.
+ There are a lot of different editors and you can use based on yourpersonal preference.

+ ## Set up virtualenv
+ Create a new directory -[mkdir Travelog-]\
+ cd Travelog-